Metamorphosis21/React-JS/Vite_React/src/notes.md

 Reconciliation - The algorithm React uses to diff one tree with another to determine which parts need to be changed.

 Props - It stands for properties and is used for passing data from one component to another

+Steps to make react project -

+1. Name the project any name
+2. import the css in use
+3. name the function with capital letter
+4. export the function as default

+5. At the main.jsx import the .jsx file
+6. render the App function inside <ReactDOM.render()>
+7. run the npm